gagle/node-tftp/README.md

 ### WARNING ###

-The implementation is practically done, you can GET and PUT files correctly.
-However some minor fixes need to be done, so don't use it in production or development, just for testing purposes.
-It will be usable when it reaches the version 0.1.0.
+The implementation it's already done, you can GET and PUT files correctly.
+However, for your safety don't use it in production or development, just for testing purposes.
+It will be ready when it reaches the version 0.1.0.

 ---